Senate set to vote to protect same-sex marriages

 Lawmakers are moving forward with the vote Tuesday afternoon after securing essential Republican support during a procedural vote on Monday.
 With bipartisan support, the legislation is expected to clear the Senate Tuesday, then head back to the House where it is expected to be passed quickly and sent to the president's desk to be signed into law.

-The bill would require that all states recognize same-sex and interracial marriages preformed in any other state.
-It does not require that states individually allow these marriages to be preformed.
+The bill would require that all states recognize same-sex and interracial marriages performed in any other state.
+It does not require that states individually allow these marriages to be performed.
 The measure also recognizes these marriages for consideration of federal benefits such as Medicare and Social security.

 Amendments to the original House-passed bill, led by GOP negotiators Sens.
 Susan Collins, Thom Tillis and Rob Portman, make sure that nonprofit religious organizations are not required to help preform a same-sex marriage.